8 Tips To Ensure You Have A Successful Virtual MBA Interview

 Don’t forget a very important detail: your interviewer is giving up some of their time to meet with you without receiving anything in return.

 This means that you should give your interviewer the utmost respect and your absolute focus during the interview.
 After all, there’s nothing ruder than realizing the person you’re talking to is much more interested in an email or text message than in the conversation.
-And after years of training candidates for Skype interviews, let me tell you, it’s very easy to notice when someone starts focusing on another task
+And after years of training candidates for online interviews, let me tell you, it’s very easy to notice when someone starts focusing on another task

 As such, we suggest you close all other programs and windows (except a file with your notes) and disable all notifications on both your computer and your phone.
 It’s almost impossible not to check an incoming text or email, so make sure you remove the temptation.